bmskinner/nma/templates/wiki/Installation.md

 ### Logs

 The system state is logged when NMA is started in case debugging is needed.
 None of the logged data leaves your computer unless you explicitly send it.
-If you do find a bug or have a problem, you can send the latest log file to me and it may help me track down the problem.
+If you do find a bug or have a problem, and get in touch via the [issue tracker](https://bitbucket.org/bmskinner/nuclear_morphology/issues?status=new&status=open) you can upload a log file and it may help me track down the problem.
 There will be up to 5 log files, with `nma.0.log` containing the most recent logs.

 ### Rulesets {#config-rulesets}